Manage secrets

 In a workflow HTTP Request step, add a header:

-- Header Name:
+• Header Name: Authorization

-Bearer {{secret:jira_pat}}
+• Header Value: Bearer {{secret:jira_pat}}

 At runtime, the workflow engine replaces {secret:jira_pat} with the stored value and sends the request over HTTPS.

-Click the secret you want to change.
+1. Click the secret you want to modify.

-Make your changes.
+2. Make your changes.
 For example:

-- secret value — Paste a new value if the credential was rotated.
+• Secret Value — Paste a new value if the credential was rotated.

-- expiration date (optional) — Extend the expiry window.
+• Expiration Date (optional) — Extend the expiry window.

-Click Update Secret to save your changes.
+3. Click Update Secret to save your changes.

-Revoke webhook secrets
+Revoke or delete webhook secrets

-Hover over the secret you want to revoke.
+1. Hover over the secret you want to revoke.

-On the confirmation dialogue that appears, select OK to confirm revocation.
+3. On the confirmation dialogue that appears, select OK to confirm revocation.

 Revocation immediately disables the secret.
 Any HTTP Request workflow steps referencing it will fail until you update them to use an active secret.